-Did you know when it comes to cutting tile for a tile installation, you have more than one option?
+Did you know that when it comes to cutting tile for a tile installation, you have more than one option?
 You can use a manual or electric tool.
 While both tools get the job done, your success using either one depends on how well you know how to use a tile cutter.
 For the novice or seasoned DIYer, a guide to best practices is a must.
 Here’s what you need to know before you cut that first tile.

-Does it Matter Which Tile Cutter You Use?
+Does It Matter Which Tile Cutter You Use?